Nomenclature

 Seed Sourcing

-The Western Wildland Environmental Threat Assessment Center’s (USFS WWETAC 2017) Threat and Resource Mapping (TRM) Seed Zone application provides links to interactive mapping features useful for seed collection and deployment planning.
-The Seedlot Selection Tool (Howe et al. 2017) can also guide restoration planning, seed collection, and seed deployment, particularly when addressing climate change considerations.
+The Western Wildland Environmental Threat Assessment Center’s (USFS WWETAC 2024) Threat and Resource Mapping (TRM) Seed Zone application provides links to interactive mapping features useful for seed collection and deployment planning.
+The Climate Smart Restoration Tool (Richardson et al. 2020) can also guide restoration planning, seed collection, and seed deployment, particularly when addressing climate change considerations.

 Wildland Seed Collection

-Although phenology can vary with variety and growing site and weather conditions (e.g., elevation, aspect, moisture), it is typical to see mature hoary tansyaster seeds within 4 to 5 weeks of flowering (DeBolt and Parkinson 2005; Tilley 2015b).
+Although phenology can vary with variety, growing site, and weather conditions (e.g., elevation, aspect, moisture), it is typical to see mature hoary tansyaster seeds within 4 to 5 weeks of flowering (DeBolt and Parkinson 2005; Tilley 2015b).
 Because seed readily disarticulates when ripe and is wind dispersed, proper planning and timing of wildland seed harvests is critical to collecting large quantities of seed.
 Because flowering is indeterminate, several collections can be made over the ripening period (Fig. 7) (Tilley 2011, 2015b).

 Wildland Seed Certification